 Academic Load

 During the academic year, all graduate assistants must register for nine credit hours of graduate coursework per semester.
-During the summer sessions, all graduate students must register for nine credit hours of graduate work.
-The nine credit hours may be taken in any combination during the pre-session, main session or post session.
+During the summer sessions, all graduate assistants must register for the specified credit hours of graduate work.

 Resignation or Dismissal